 Bamboo Fly Rod Building

-The triangular rough strips should all have the same cross section, and the final cutting is intended to bring them all to the required shape.
+The triangular rough strips should at this point all have the same cross section, and the final planing is intended to bring them all to the required shape.
+We will then have six strips which, … (...)

 (...)